 Some gaming PCs also have extras such as a solid-state drive (SSD) to cut down long load times or a liquid cooling system to reduce fan noise.
 These components tend to make gaming PCs more expensive than other computers.

-2Gaming Laptops vs Desktops
+4Gaming Laptops vs Desktops

 Do you want the simplicity and portability of a gaming laptop or the power and flexibility of a gaming desktop?
 Choosing between the two formats is probably the toughest question most shoppers face.
 This quick comparison should help.
+(You may also want to see our list of Best Gaming Laptops.)

 Shop Gaming Laptops

-3Buying vs Building a Gaming PC
+5Buying vs Building a Gaming PC

 Building your own gaming PC can give you major cred in the PC gamers community—and it’s not as hard as you might think.
 It’s mostly a matter of plugging in cards and wires and twisting some screws.
 The project can also be super fun and satisfying for kids (and their parents!) and helps teach technology literacy.